jwalton/rust-book-abridged/docs/ch08-common-collections.md

 let s = format!("{s1}-{s2}-{s3}");
 ```

-`format!` doesn't take ownership of any of these values, which is a nice bonus.
+`format!` doesn't take ownership of any of these values.

 ### Indexing into Strings